 The website was created in 2009 by Rick Perro, and it is mainly concerned with the creation of landing pages.
-Quite a lot of attention is dedicated to landing page conversion as well: in addition to landing page development, the company offers conversion rate estimation.
+However, quite a lot of attention is dedicated to landing page conversion as well: in addition to landing page development, the company offers conversion rate estimation.

-Founded in 2006 by Khalid Saleh and Ayat Shukairi, Invespcro. com is another one of those “oldies but goldies.”
-The team specializes in the assessment of current conversion rate, its optimization, and the subsequent audit, making the landing pages more effective and teaching CRO to the new professionals.
+Founded in 2006 by Khalid Saleh and Ayat Shukairi, Invesco. com is another one of those “oldies but goldies.”
+The team specializes in assessing the current conversion rate, optimization, and subsequent audits, making the landing pages more effective and teaching CRO to the new professionals.

-The project was launched by David Brussin and David Booksman.
-The main peculiar feature they offer is their own personalization mechanism Monetate, which can assess the effectiveness of the marketing campaign for every client individually.
+David Brassin and David Booksman launched the project.
+The main peculiar feature they offer is their own personalization mechanism Monetate, which can assess the marketing campaign’s effectiveness for every client individually.

 Launched in 2007 by Chris Howard, WiderFunnel has collaborated with such clients as Google, SAP, and tourism services in British Columbia.

-Talia Wolf is a well-known CRO specialist, who also gives consultations and training sessions.
-The website gives you a chance to order quality audit of your project, while the blog provides a lot of useful information on CRO.
+Talia Wolf is a well-known CRO specialist who also gives consultations and training sessions.
+The website gives you a chance to order a quality audit of your project, while the blog provides useful information on CRO.

 This is a comparatively new branch of marketing, which is aimed at achieving results quickly.
-For this purpose, experimental methods of working with the audience are employed, to eventually allow for the fast development of the business.
+For this purpose, experimental methods of working with the audience are employed to allow for the fast development of the business eventually.
 Below we have listed several cool websites that will make you rethink the concept of online business promotion.

 Eoghan McCabe, Des Traynor, and Ciaran Lee founded the project in 2011.
-Messaging applications are all powered by a single platform, allowing the clients to make use of “Account based marketing.”
+Messaging applications are powered by a single platform, allowing the clients to use “Account-based marketing.”
 And this is only one of the directions in the company’s activity.

 The service was launched in 2008 by Neil Patel.
 Now it is managed by Corey Cummings and Lars Lofgren.
-This is a very interesting website as it does not offer a lot of services at once, unlike its competitors.
+This is a very interesting website as it does not offer many services at once, unlike its competitors.
 Here you will find only links to the blog, contacts, and the section with educational materials.